philipcwhite/MonitoringServer/README.md

 9. Users are not currently set up.
 When you log into the Website for the first time it will redirect you to the login page.
 There is a link to register users.
 Follow that and create a User.
 You will then need to assign the Role Administrators to the user in the UserRoles Table.
 After this, your user will have access.

+Changes for Version 0.3.2b (2015/12/17):

+1. Fixed a bug in the data engine.
+Cleanup was not performing properly.

+2. Added link for updating profile.

 Changes for Version 0.3.1b (2015/12/15):

 1. Updated graphics.

 2. Added logout in User Options.

 Changes for Version 0.3.0b (2015/12/13):

 1. Updated Binaries to x64.

 2. Added Monitoring Website.

 3. Updated code first data models.

 Changes for Version 0.2.2b (2015/12/11):